 UH Maui College will continue to refine its assessment process that was establish by a collaborative effort of campus members with special emphasis on methods to increase student learning and adding value to the student experience so students are well prepared to enter the workforce and become productive citizens of the community.
 The College will continue to follow up with program coordinators to link resource requirements to evidence of student learning outcome achievement.
 Moreover, the College will identify policy, planning and budget considerations, as well as best practices, emerging from the program review process.

 The UH Maui College strategic planning and assessment process is guided by a Vision, Mission, Core Values and Institutional Learning Outcomes that are grounded in how UH Maui College “Inspires Learning” among our students, within our community and among colleagues.
 This rubric driven process is being led by faculty and staff members with strong support from administration.
 Each year UH Maui College degree programs collect and review evidence of a program level student learning outcome at an exit level course appropriate for each program.
 Parallel to this review, an assessment team reviews one general education learning outcome, also at an exit level course at the level appropriate for each program.
-For example, this past year the English faculty led the assessment of written communication across the curricula.
-The outcome of this process is a list of recommendations that are emerging into planning priorities for the next year.
-In some cases these recommendations involve requests for funding, however, most recommendations relate to pedagogical improvements.
 This process is repeated annually, moving on to the review of the next program and general education outcome.
 Over time, each program and general education outcome is reviewed and then the process begins again in earnest.

-This dynamic assessment and planning model is being scaled to include student services, instructional services, administrative services and information technology.
-We are also in the process of developing rubrics to be used for both vetting and assessing entrepreneurial ventures.
-The campus community has embraced this participatory approach to shared governance.
-Furthermore, this high level of participation improves campus communication and the quality of decision making around the strategic direction of the college.
+This dynamic assessment and planning model is aligned with similar processes in student services, , administrative services and information technology.
+The campus community has embraced this participatory approach to shared governance that has improved the quality of decision making around the strategic direction of the college.